 4. Deciding which questions to answer

 First off (perhaps obvious but nonetheless important), read the paper properly and make sure you answer the correct selection.
-It may be there are different sections – for example, for a Diploma exam, you currently need to answer at least one question from part A and one for part B. As tip number 3 above suggests, there will invariably be some questions which suit you more than others.
-Do you want the freedom to write a single response for 25 marks ?
-Or, if it’s an option, would you rather answer a question where the 25 marks are broken down into three subsections, so the response is less broad ?
-Balance this with the subject matter of the question.
+It may be there are different sections – with a requirement to answer a certain number of questions from each section.
+As tip number 3 above suggests, there will invariably be some questions which suit you more than others.

 Essentially, what is the examiner looking for ?
 If you are confident on that area of the material, and have taken the time to understand the question, you should be able to produce a good answer.
 Think of the ‘what’ (what is the issue ?), then apply the ‘why’ (why is it important ?)